 Why does the University need this type of program?

-While we don't have specific information about our campus, research done on other campuses allows us to understand some of the needs of LGBT students.
+While Rogers State University doesn't have specific information about our campus, research done on other campuses allows us to understand some of the needs of LGBT students.
 The challenges LGBT students face are most recently documented in Campus Climate for Gay, Lesbian, Bisexual and Transgender People: A National Perspective (2003) a study of 14 colleges and universities across the county that included over 1,600 respondents.
 The findings from the study for LGBT undergraduate students include:

 Gay, Lesbian and Bi-sexual students also have higher suicide risks than their heterosexual counterparts.
 According to a 2004 report entitled Promoting Mental Health and Preventing Suicide in College University Settings by the Suicide Prevention Resource Center, when risk was measured among all college students, LGBT students reported more depression, were lonelier, and had fewer reasons for living as compared to a control group.
 Those factors correlate positively with suicidal tendencies.
 Those students also reported experiencing more prejudice.